 16. Portable Workbench With Lots Of Storage

 This workbench is amazing.
-Not only do you have ample amount of workspace.
-But you also get a ton of storage too.
+Not only do you have a sizeable amount of workspace, but you also get a ton of storage too.
 So I don’t just mean a small shelf here and there.
 The whole thing is basically storage on the sides and underneath.

 Which means, whatever you could possibly need to store you could pretty much find a way to store it here.
 And then take it with you since this workbench is portable.